squins/sass-java-tryout/README.md

 [![Build Status](https://travis-ci.org/keesvandieren/sass-java-tryout.png)](https://travis-ci.org/keesvandieren/sass-java-tryout)

-Tryout to combine Sass, Java in a standard war project.
+Tryout to combine Sass and Java in a standard war project.

-We assume that you are using IntelliJ IDEA as IDE, and has hands-on experience with Java and Maven.
+I assume that you are using IntelliJ IDEA as IDE.
+Some hands-on experience with Java and Maven will be helpful.

 ## Goals of tryout

-Goals of this tryout are to answer the following questions:
+One of my companies customers is about to use SCSS in one of their projects.
+Their current stack is made up with Java.
+Goals of this tryout is to find out how Java and SCSS suite together.

+Questions answered during my journey:

  * Why Sass and not just plain CSS?
  * How are Sass, SCSS, CSS, and Compass related to each other?